-The trial and error procedure described in Sect.
-2.3 has been applied to the indexflood, the L{CV} and the L{CA} statistics, using equation (10) as the distance measure between basins.
-The variable $\log(Q{ind})$, i.e. the log-transformed index-flood, has also been considered, using a slightly modified version of the ASE approach in order to compare our model with the one proposed by Kjeldsen and Jones (2007).
-Details about this comparison are reported in Sect.
-4.
+The trial-and-error procedure described in Section 2.3 was applied to the index flood, the $L{\rm CV}$ and the $L{\rm CA}$ statistics, using equation (10) as the distance measure between basins.
+The variable $\log(Q{\rm ind})$ , i.e. the log-transformed index flood, was also considered, using a slightly modified version of the ASE approach in order to compare our model with that proposed by Kjeldsen and Jones (2007).
+Details of this comparison are reported in Section 4.

-The main results of the application of the ASE method with a number of tentative threshold distances are summarized for the index-flood in Fig. 3, where the root mean squared error (RMSE) of the normalized prediction errors are plotted as a function of the area ratio of the donor and target basins.
-The normalized errors are defined as where "prediction" indicates the approach used to make the estimation; the residuals are normalized by σ{St} to account for the sample uncertainty at the target site, which can be relevant if the donor has a short record.
+The main results of the application of the ASE method with a number of tentative threshold distances are summarized for the index flood in Fig. 3, where the root mean squared errors (RMSE) of the normalized prediction errors are plotted as a function of the area ratio of the donor and target basins.
+The normalized errors are defined as:

+Fig. 2 Gauging stations lying on the same drainage path, either upstream or downstream, that are directly connected (nested basins) are schematically linked with a line.
+Some catchments have multiple connections, others are isolated where "prediction" indicates the approach used to make the estimation; the residuals are normalized by $\sigma{s_t}$ to account for the sample uncertainty at the target site, which can be relevant if the donor has a short record.